storax/easymodel/docs/usage.rst

     def create_editor_widget(self, parent, option, index):
         return self.create_widget(parent)

-Now you need to implement :meth:`easymodel.widgetdelegate.Widgetdelegate.setEditorData`.
+Now you need to implement :meth:`easymodel.Widgetdelegate.setEditorData`.
 It will set the editor in the right state to represent a index in the model.
 So we take the data of the index and put it in the spinbox::